jcohen02/ci-best-practice/index.md

 be able to talk to a license server that is not available outside of your institution's network.
 This can be a real challenge for hosted `back-ends`, it may be worth discussing with your local ICT if a VPN or SSH tunnel solution can be concocted.
-Otherwise, with the exception of the below suggestions, your only option is to self-host one or more `runners` for this purpose.
+Otherwise, with the exception of the suggestions below, your only option is to self-host one or more `runners` for this purpose.

 In a few cases there might be workarounds you can use to avoid self-hosting: